TIMOTHY

 committee volunteer (2008-2014): Reviewed abstract submissions and helped

-at the conferences and helped set up and guide people
+new AAPOR members at the conferences and helped set up and guided people who

 Webmaster for